 Returning to school

 School has a number of staff with the 'Young People Mental Health First Aid' qualification along with our Learning Mentor whom is also a Mental Health First Aider trainer.
 The 'Young People Mental Health First Aid' qualification ensures they have skills and knowledge to begin support young people as they develop into young adults and deal with common difficulties they may experience.
 We also work alongside outside agencies and can refer children or families if you require more support or help.
 If you need any help numbers please do ask.

-Our learning mentor Miss Briggs is excellent at supporting families and pupils.
-If you wish to contact her or make a referral for your child to work with her please complete the form below.
+Our Learning Mentor is here to support families and pupils.
+If you wish to contact them or make a referral for your child to work with them please complete the form below.
 There are some links at the bottom of the page that are useful in supporting positive wellbeing.

 If you believe a child is at immediate risk of harm please do not use this form.
 In an emergency where there is a threat to life or serious injury call 999, if you are concerned that a crime has been committed, call 101.